 OUR PITTSBURGH BED AND BREAKFAST HOUSE HISTORY

-- The timeline works.
-Fisher escapes to America between 1848 and 1849… spends several years in New York City and comes to Pittsburgh by 1854.
+The timeline works.
+Fisher escapes to America from 1848 to 1849, spends several years in New York City then he comes to Pittsburgh by 1854.

-- He starts construction in 1860… feels a safe house will still be needed (the Civil War is just starting, 1860)… builds an underground entrance room and tunnel.
+He starts construction in 1860but he feels a safe house will still be needed (the Civil War is just starting) so he builds an underground entrance room and tunnel.